Matthew Falcomata

 What happens after you finish the implementation — are we on our own?

 Everything is documented so your team can maintain and improve it without being dependent on me.
 The handover includes a short explanation of how each system works, what to do if it breaks, and how to extend it.
-Optional ongoing support is available for refinement and monitoring, but the goal is always to make you self-sufficient.
+Optional ongoing support is available for refinement, monitoring, and reasonable running costs for the agreed system.
+If a workflow needs unusually high API usage, a major paid platform upgrade, or a new third-party subscription, that is scoped before it is added.

 Do you work with businesses outside Sydney?